rwxrob/zet/20220427005427/README.md

 that needs to die, not the owner of the GitHub account who *is* "me" in that case.

-"Or just find me at 'rwxrob/me' on GitHub."
+"Or just find 'me' at 'rwxrob' on GitHub."

 Yeah, that sounds nice.